We Make Tooth Extractions Easy on Our Patients

 - Making room for adult braces

-How to Properly Prepare for Your Tooth Extraction
+How to Prepare for Your Tooth Extraction

 The Tooth Extraction Process at Our Cincinnati Office